postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 #### **Manage environments icon**

-1. Click the Manage Environments icon in the upper right corner of the Postman app
+1. Click the "Manage Environments" icon in the upper right corner of the Postman app.

 Image

 2. Select “Manage Environments”.
-3. Click the Add button to create a new environment.
+3. Click the **Add** button to create a new environment.

 [![add new environment](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58756026.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58756026.png)